tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 community towards each other continues to grow and eventually there are two potential outcomes.
-Either the violence ultimately destroys the community it had enveloped, or, through the process of a unanimous murder, an event which directs the reciprical violence towards a scapegoat, the community is saved from destroying itself.
+Either the violence ultimately destroys the community it had enveloped, or, through the process of a unanimous murder, an event which directs the reciprocal violence towards a scapegoat, the community is saved from destroying itself.
 This scapegoat bears all of the ills of the society, and being unable to reciprocate, the escalation of violence goes into remission.